Using data better

 The report of the Teacher Workload Advisory Group in November 2018 Making Data Work is an important reference point for school leaders in appraising how their school uses data, and for companies that develop and supply data tools for schools.
-The time associated with data collection and analysis was most frequently cited as “the most wasteful due to a lack of clarity amongst teachers as to its purpose” and that “this audit culture can lead to feelings of anxiety and burnout in staff”.
-But we also know that the effective use of IT systems can save time that would otherwise be lost in manually handling information.
-So where does the balance lie?
+The time associated with data collection and analysis was most frequently cited as “wasteful due to a lack of clarity amongst teachers as to its purpose” and that “an audit culture can lead to feelings of anxiety and burnout in staff”.
+But we also know that the effective use of IT systems can save time that would otherwise be spent manually handling information.
+And there is good evidence that schools which make use of data about the quality and impact of their curriculum are more likely to be judged as Outstanding,

 Using IT to reduce workload

 The potential workload demands upon teachers are high in comparison to many other professions.
 Their core function is teaching lessons, but there are many additional tasks needed to support this, including lesson preparation, marking pupils’ work, and working with the school’s systems and processes.
 These tasks can be demanding of teachers’ time.
 IT systems have good scope to offer help with streamlining these tasks – as long as they are well-designed and are used in an effective manner.
-The use of data in an effective way will be essential to support the judgments made by school leaders and teachers.
+The use of data in an effective way will be essential to inform and support the judgments made by school leaders and teachers.
 We know this to be true because it is the case in other walks of life – like health, where diagnostics based on data supports every medical decision that will be made.
+A nice phrase which has been used to describe this situation is :

-Some good examples of the effective use of IT can be seen in Multi Academy Trusts, many of which have centralised the planning of lessons, the preparation of teaching materials, and providing assessment methods which enable comparisons across groups of schools.
+Good examples of the effective use of IT can be seen in many schools, and Multi Academy Trusts where many have centralised the planning of lessons, the preparation of teaching materials, and providing assessment methods which enable comparisons across groups of schools.
 Whole-Trust and whole-school approaches like this can reduce the workload burdens on individual teachers whilst getting additional value from the effective use of their data.

 At school-level, IT systems can also help to systematise how information is used by making available resources which teachers can access across a school network and from home.
-They can help by collecting information from different departments, and software can be used to aggregate, analyse and report the progress pupils are making.
+They can help by collecting information from different departments, and software is available that can be used to aggregate, analyse and report the progress that pupils are making.

 Striking a balance

 Where things can go wrong will include the anxiety that can lead to the over-collection of tracking data.
-In this respect, the Ofsted framework states, “Leaders understand the limitations of assessment and do not use it in a way that creates unnecessary burdens for staff or learners.”
-The Ofsted framework also states that teachers and SLT need to know their schools and students well and in order to make sure they are striving for the best possible outcomes for these students.
-“Leaders take on or construct a curriculum that is ambitious and designed to give all learners, particularly the most disadvantaged and those with special educational needs and/or disabilities (SEND) or high needs, the knowledge and cultural capital they need to succeed in life.”
+In this respect, the Ofsted framework states, “Leaders understand the limitations of assessment and do not use it in a way that creates unnecessary burdens for staff or learners.

 A focus on informing teaching and learning